Emotiv: History

-The company designed Emotiv Insight, a 5-channel headset and raised capital to develop and manufacture the device and supporting software via crowd funding site Kickstarter.
+The company designed Emotiv Insight, a 5-channel headset, and raised capital to develop and manufacture the device and supporting software via crowdfunding site Kickstarter.
 The campaign raised $1,643,117 against the original target of $100,000 USD and earned an Edison Award in April 2014.

 In 2013, the company redesigned and released Emotiv EPOC+, a wireless, 14-channel mobile EEG system to target professional use in research and industrial applications with upgraded electronics including 9-axis inertial sensors, Bluetooth Smart and an improved power source.

 In October 2015, Emotiv Insight was made available for general release.

 In 2015, Emotiv joined the Disney/Techstars Accelerator program and presented at "Demo Day" in October the same year.

 Business

 Current headset models

 In 2013, Emotiv Inc. released EPOC+, which is a research-oriented wireless headset that records 14-channel EEG.
 Unlike conventional EEG systems that use sticky gels, it uses saline based wet sensors.
 There are two reference sensors at P3 and P4 locations.
 The EPOC+ measures both EEG and 9-axis motion data.
 Data is transmitted wirelessly through Bluetooth.

 The Emotiv Insight was made available for general release in 2015.
 It is a 5-channel wireless EEG device covering frontal, temporal and parieto-occipital locations around the brain.
 It is designed for everyday use by individuals looking to understand and improve their own brains.
 It utilizes proprietary polymer sensors that are hydrophilic; they pull moisture from the air and skin.